commoncriteria/bluetooth/README.md

 Note: Adding this project to the Travis CI live build requires special permission and cannot be done without assistance.

+For more information see the PP development wiki.

 ----

 Protection Profile or Extended Package for QQQQ